1kyler1/307-Group-Project/README.md

-This is my react app
+This is our 307 group Project

+Developers:
+Kyler Nord